Phenolah/Skinhub/documentation.md

 Endpoint: <code> https://127.0.0.1:8000/accounts </code>

-Description: Users can e able to login and register accounts to be able to Shop
+Description: Users can be able to register an account to be able to Shop

 - Parameters
 Username:<code> STR </code>